minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

-    In the next step, we will perform the above mass the `DBMS_PARALLEL_EXECUTE` package.
+    In the next step, we will perform the above mass task using the `DBMS_PARALLEL_EXECUTE` package.
 So, We rollback the employees_rt table to the pre-upgrade state.

     ```
     SQL> rollback;